edxmorgan/floating-KinDyn/README.md

 ## Caution
 This toolkit is experimental and validated on a limited set of manipulators.
-Review all generated models (especially friction and payload terms) before use in safety-critical control loops.
+Review all generated models before use in safety-critical control loops.